For only the third year, Christmas will be in full effect at The Wizarding World of Harry Potter!

 - Traffic flow in and around Hogsmeade is a big deal.
 Once dusk falls, the entranceway from The Lost Continent is made into the land’s only entrance (though, once inside, you can still leave through this gate), while the doorway with Jurassic Park is a one-way-only exit.
 If you have absolutely no interest in dealing with the wizarding crowds but you still want to stroll around the park, you’ll need to take the bypass bridge that links Lost Continent directly with Jurassic Park.

 - The best viewing area is in front of the Frog Choir/Triwizard Spirit Rally stage.
 Not surprisingly, this is also the most-crowded area, as well.
-If you want to minimize the throngs of people around you as much as possible, try going on a less-crowded day (see our FREE crowd calendar for help with that) or, barring that, shoot for the last few showings of the night; not only do you have much more breathing room, Universal recommends these as being the optimum performances, anyway.
+If you want to minimize the throngs of people around you as much as possible, try going on a less-crowded day (see our FREE crowd calendar for help with that) or, barring that, shoot for the last few showings of the night.
+Not only do you have much more breathing room, but Universal recommends these as being the optimum performances, anyway.

 - Both Harry Potter and the Forbidden Journey and (usually) Flight of the Hippogriff are still operational during a Magic of Christmas at Hogwarts showing, and their wait times are lessened while everyone else is busy looking at the castle.
 Take advantage of that either before or after you’ve had your Christmas projection-mapping fill.